GulamJilani5/java-fundamentals/java-interview/interviews-questions/spring framework/spring-framework-questions_1.md

 ## ➡️12.
 What is the role of @Configuration and @Bean annotations?

 ## ➡️13.
 How does dependency injection work in Spring Framework?

+Explain optimistic vs pessimistic locking - @Version annotation and use cases.